QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 No patients share the same exact age.
 Since set do not have duplicates, if the length of age as a set is not the length of age as a list, there must be at least one duplicate(two patients has the same age).

+*Extra points：* If multiple patients share the same age, the bisection function need to be modified: Instead of searching for the index of the single target value, the bisection is asked to search for the leftmost/rightmost target value(since there are multiple target values.)

+When value in the list bigger than target value(found_age), high = mid, since the high value might be the leftmost target value; when value in the list smaller than target value, low = mid + 1, to avoid endless loop.

 2) <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework2/Figures-in-running-result/exercise1/histogram-of-gender-distribution.jpg" style="zoom:200%;" />

 > According to the distribution of genders, this provider encode gender by using 3 categories: female, male and unknown.

 3) Monica Caponera is the oldest person.

-4) In order to find the second oldest people, first I use zip to form a list including age and name, called age_name.
-Then I use the max() function on the list age_name, to find the age and name of the oldest people.
+4) In order to find the second oldest people, first I use zip() to form a list including age and name, called age_name_tuple.
+Then I use the max() function on the list age_name_tuple, to find the age and name of the oldest people.
 The time complexity is O(n).
-Then I use remove function to remove the tuple that contained age and name of the oldest people, the time complexity is O(1).
+Then I use remove() function to remove the element that contained age and name of the oldest people, the time complexity is O(1).
-Finally I use max() on the list age_name agagin, to find the age and name of the second oldest people.
+Finally I use max() on the list age_name_tuple again, to find the age and name of the second oldest people.
 The time complexity is O(n).
 In general, the total time complexity is O(n).

+Codes: age_name_tuple = zip(age,name) max(age_name_tuple) age.remove(84.99855742449432) max(age_name_tuple)

 Sorting is an O(nlogn) process, but identifying one single element from a sorted list is an O(1) process.
 While traversing a not sorted list is an O(n) process.

-If you need to find a single element from a not sorted list many times, it is a good choice to use sorted function.
+Therefore if you need to find a single element from a not sorted list many times, it is a good choice to use sorted function.
 The total time complexity is O(nlogn).
 If you only need to find a single element from a list for one time, it is better to use traverse.
 The total time complexity is O(n).

+5) The patient who is 41.5 years old is John Braswell.

+6) The number of patients who are at least 41.5 years old is 150471.

 #### >> Tesing process:

-1)
+1) Last two question 1+2.

 2)